Twelve Carat Toothache: Critical reception

 In his review, Matthew Strauss of Pitchfork states, "Post Malone's fourth studio album is slick, streamlined, and a little less vulgar and ostentatious than his earlier work—a sign that he's taking himself more seriously, for better or worse".
 Beats Per Minute critic JT Early said, "Don't let the sparkly façade fool you – Post isn't afraid to let you know he's just as much a human being, with all its accompanying messes and drama, as the rest of us".
 In a mixed review, Clash's Robin Murray stated, "Neither one thing or another, the lack of definition on the project results in something quietly rebellious, but curiously unsatisfying".
 Mackenzie Cummings-Grady of HipHopDX said, "Lukewarm contributions from Doja Cat, the Kid Laroi, Roddy Ricch and others can't help Post Malone get out of the quicksand.
 He continues to be pulled in an obvious direction of glitzy Hollywood stardom but instead, maintains a chokehold on comfortability".
 Reviewing the album for Consequence, Paolo Ragusa stated, "Twelve Carat Toothache feels thrown together and incomplete.
 Post Malone did himself a favor by limiting the run time of the LP, but if he's championing quality over quantity, the quality has to be more incisive, specific, vulnerable, and holistic".

 Commercial performance

 Twelve Carat Toothache debuted at number two on the US Billboard 200 with 121,000 album-equivalent units, including 21,000 pure album sales.
 Its tracks earned a total of 127.82 million on-demand streams.
 The album is Post Malone's fourth top-five album in the US.
+Twelve Carat Toothache was the twenty-sixth best-selling album of the year according to Hits, still according to the magazine, the album has moved a total of 747,000 album-equivalent units by the end of 2022, including 51,000 pure album sales, 149,000 song sales, 872 million audio-on-demand streams, and 52 million video-on-demand streams.